ArnholdInstitute/ATLAS-coding-challenge/README.txt

 to use any frameworks or tools that you are comfortable with.

-If you have any questions or concerns, please do not hesitate to reach out to kyle.landell@mssm.edu or humale.khan@mssm.edu.
+If you have any questions or concerns, please do not hesitate to reach out to kyle.landell@mssm.edu.